moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 ### Use a Service Account

 We will create a dedicated service account for each project that will be used as the user bound to each CI job.
-This account will be assigned a custom role on the project that it is bound to or any other project.
+This account can only be assigned to a custom role to ensure that it is only granted custom permissions.

 This service account can only be used to generate a `CI_JOB_TOKEN` for the project that it is bound to.
 This account cannot be used to generate a